ffund/intro-ml-tss21/slides/10-unsupervised.md

 Therefore, $v$ is an eigenvector of $Q$.

-For a nice, detailed proof of this, I recommend [this set of notes](http://www.stat.cmu.edu/~cshalizi/uADA/12/lectures/ch18.pdf) by Cosma Shalizi at CMU.
+For a detailed proof of this, see [this set of notes](https://www.stat.cmu.edu/~cshalizi/uADA/15/lectures/17.pdf) by Cosma Shalizi at CMU.

 :::